fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 - "Head First Design Patterns" by Eric Freeman and Bert Bates
 - "The Art of Software Security Assessment" by Mark Dowd, John McDonald, and Justin Schuh

-Once the idea of pattterns became widely accepted the concept of an anti-pattern arose.
+Once the idea of patterns became widely accepted the concept of an anti-pattern arose.
 An anti-pattern in software engineering, project management, and business processes is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.
 In software the first use of the term seemed to be in 1995 by computer programmer Andrew Koenig.
 It seemed to get its first big public boost with the publication of the book Anti Patterns by The "Upstart Gang of Four": William Brown, Raphael Malveau, Skip McCormick, and Tom Mowbray.

 {% include figure.liquid loading="eager"
 path="[assets/](https://github.com/fmcgeough/blog_posts/blob/main/img/2024-09-antipatterns_book.jpeg?raw=true"